bsv-blockchain/gitbook-poc-solutions/demos/demo-catalog/p2p-medical/technical-p2p-medical.md

 ## Overview

 Secure Med Drop-Off is a demo web application built in TypeScript for confidential peer-to-peer medical file transfer with blockchain-backed logging and permissions.
-It uses Bitcoin SV to anchor transaction records, ensuring every file drop is verifiable, auditable, and private.
+It uses BSV to anchor transaction records, ensuring every file drop is verifiable, auditable, and private.

 ---